This box contains instructions on how to use the website to the right.

 Notice the list of terms with their senses (definitions) to the right of the tree of classes.

+Check the number in parentheses next to "noun".
 How many senses belong to this same class (wild or uncultivated land > noun)?

 Which sense (within this class) came first?